Calebagoha123/oxford-claude-hackathon/README.md

 ### The reading pipeline

-The pipeline is deliberately simple — a fixed, two-step transformation, **not** an
+The pipeline is deliberately simple — a fixed, two-step transformation:
-agent:

 ```
 photo ──▶ [vision model: read the image]  ──▶  [structure it]  ──▶  note fields